 If an impact can be caused to any other asset related to Beanstalk that isn’t on this section but for which the impact is in the Impacts in Scope section below, bug bounty hunters are encouraged to submit it for consideration by the BIC.

-Note that unexpected outcomes (like loss of funds) due to misuse of Pipeline do not qualify as valid bug reports.
+Note that unexpected outcomes (like loss of funds) due to misuse of Pipeline and/or Depot do not qualify as valid bug reports.
 Read more here.

 Undeployed Code in Scope